Mike Singletary: Additional pursuits

 Singletary was a contestant on the first season of the CBS reality series Beyond the Edge, which premiered in March 2022.

 Personal life

 Singletary, an ordained minister, is a devout evangelical Christian.
 Singletary said in an interview with the 700 Club, "To me, Christ means everything.
 I know that He's got my back no matter what I do.
 So that gives me all the freedom in the world to be the man that He's called me to be."

 Singletary and his wife, Kim, have seven children.
 His son Matt joined Baylor University's roster in 2007 as a freshman defensive end.
-However, Matt transferred to California Polytechnic State University where he was a junior defensive end.
-Singletary's nephew, Vantz, is a linebackers coach at Liberty University and previously coached under Mike when he coached with the 49ers.
+However, Matt transferred to California Polytechnic State University where he was a defensive end.
+Singletary's nephew, Vantz, was a linebackers coach at Liberty University and previously coached under Mike when he coached with the 49ers.

-Devin Singletary, who is a running back for the Buffalo Bills, is not related to Mike and Kim Singletary.